haydeeartaza/RareCNVsAnalysis/README.md

 Rare CNVs Analysis Pipeline
 ======

-Overwiew
+Overview
 -----------------------------
 This pipeline is a generic bioinformatic solution to identify rare CNVs in case-control based studies.
-Using SNPs-array genotyping data, this pipeline performs the CNV detection and quality control, followed by the burden analysis, the rare CNV frequency analysis and the enrichment CNV analysis [see pipeline workflow](manual/images/Rare_CNV_pipeline.png).
+Using SNPs-array genotyping data, this pipeline performs CNV detection and quality control, followed by the burden analysis, rare CNV frequency analysis and CNV enrichment analysis [see pipeline workflow](manual/images/Rare_CNV_pipeline-drawio.png).

 Dependencies
 -----------------------------
-- Mambaforge3
-- Snakemake 5.22.1
-- R (>=3.6.3)
 - Python (>=3.8.5)
+- Snakemake (5.22.1)
+- bcftools
-- BedTools
+- vcftools
-- plink (1.7)
+- plink (1.7 and 1.9)
 - PennCNV (1.0.5)
-- Gawk
+- R (3.6.3, see package list below and in requirements.txt)

 Installation
 -----------------------------